Atlas975/Notes/Databases/Query_optimisation.md

 - Intermediate files created during the query also add a storage cost along with communication costs with any inter-database communication.
 Different goals for varying database structures:
 - Large databases
     - Minimise access cost to secondary storage
-     - Minimise \# of block transfers between disk and main memory : reduce volume of data moved
+     - Minimise \# of block transfers between disk -> main memory : reduce volume of data moved
 - Smaller databases
     - Minimise computation cost
     - Most of data involved in query can be stored completely in main memory